José Alperovich: Career

 Some commentators had speculated that Alperovich would not be able to become governor if elected because of the provincial law that required him to give an oath on the Christian Bible.
-A constitutional crisis ensued; ultimately, Alperovich's challenge to the provincia law met with success in the Supreme Court, which amended Tucumán's Constitution to allow Alperovich to take the oath on the Hebrew Torah.
+A constitutional crisis ensued; ultimately, Alperovich's challenge to the provincial law met with success in the Supreme Court, which amended Tucumán's Constitution to allow Alperovich to take the oath on the Hebrew Torah.

 Alperovich owns several houses and apartments, concessionaires, and many acres of soybeans and cattle.
 He has auto dealerships, sells truck and agricultural machinery, and is also active in hotel and commercial development and in construction and real estate.
 He owns several apartment buildings in San Miguel de Tucumán and over 120,000 hectares of land in Tucumán, Salta, and Santiago del Estero provinces.

 Governor of Tucumán Province

-During his early years as governor, Alperovich formed strong political ties with President Nestor Kirchner, who provided funds for various projects in the province that included a comprehensive public-works program.
-Consequently Alperovich's tenure as governor has been marked by significant developments in health, education, and social services and record public works funding for extensive public housing, highways, and other projects.
+During his early years as governor, Alperovich formed strong political ties with President Néstor Kirchner, who provided funds for various projects in the province that included a comprehensive public works program.
+Consequently, Alperovich's tenure as governor was marked by significant developments in health, education, and social services and record public works funding for extensive public housing, highways, and other projects.

-He was re-elected governor in 2007 with more than 78% of the vote.
+He was re-elected governor in 2007 with more than 78 % of the vote.
 In that year a law was passed limiting the number of gubernatorial terms to two, starting in 2007.
 In that year, he was reelected by a 73% margin over Ricardo Bussi, who ran on the right-wing Republican Force ticket, He secured a constitutional amendment that would allow him to run for a third term, and in 2008 unsuccessfully proposed another amendment that would remove all gubernatorial term limits.

-Alperovich was able to run for a third term because his 2003-07 term did not count under the 2007 term-limits law, which limited governors of Tucumán to two terms, starting in 2007.
+Alperovich was able to run for a third term because his 2003–07 term did not count under the 2007 term-limits law, which limited governors of Tucumán to two terms, starting in 2007.
 He was the first governor in the modern history of Tucumán to be elected for a third time.

-His wife was elected Provisional President of the Argentine Senate in November 2011, and served in the post until February 2014.

 Alperovich announced on January 15, 2014, that he would not seek a fourth term as governor, but “did not dismiss the possibility that his wife, Senator Beatriz Rojkés, would run to succeed him in 2015.”

+Personal life

+Alperovich was previously married to Beatriz Rojkés de Alperovich, who also served as National Senator and president of the Justicialist Party in Tucumán Province, and with whom he has four children.
+In November 2025 it was reported that Alperovich and Rojkés de Alperovich had divorced the month prior, and that Alperovich was to marry Marianela Mirra, a former Gran Hermano winner.